Updated: Aug 25, 2020

 And the easiest part?
 It should be the giving.
 After all, it takes but a moment to find something to like and about the same amount of time to say it.

 But for some of us, it is not that easy.
 The key is to go ahead and do it anyway, and not let a negative reluctance get in the way of your goal: uplifting you and your life, along with those around you.

-Another way to bring in more compliments is to use friends: give them this post; and then suggest, “Every time we talk, let’s give each other one, genuine compliment.”
+Another way to bring in more compliments is to use your friends: give them this post; and then suggest, “Every time we talk, let’s give each other one, genuine compliment.”

 After some initial laughter/discomfort, this experience can bring you closer, as well as being both enjoyable and fulfilling.

-The key to success is persistence.
-Keep going 1.) as you lift those around you, one compliment at a time; 2.) as you stop second guessing motives, stop deflecting and start responding with a soft “Thank you; and, 3.) as you let go of the tension, let each compliment settle deep within and lift your self-esteem.
+The key to success is persistence, as you 1.) lift those around you one compliment at a time; 2.) stop second guessing motives, stop deflecting and start responding with a soft “Thank you; and, 3.) let go of the tension, as you let each compliment settle deep within.